openvinotoolkit/openvino_notebooks/notebooks/catvton/README.md

 ## Notebook contents
 This tutorial consists of the following steps:
 - Prerequisites
-- Load the original model
 - Convert the model to OpenVINO IR
 - Compiling models
-- Building the pipeline
 - Interactive inference

 ## Installation instructions